-That’s just how Austrians – and the Austrian government – wants it.
+That’s just how Austrians – and the Austrian government – want it.

-Again, there really isn’t a formal “program”, the way countries like St. Kitts and Nevis offer.
+Again, there really isn’t a formal “program” the way countries like St. Kitts and Nevis offer.
 There is no law that suggests step-by-step instructions that must be followed in each and every case.
-Here in Austria, the procedure is much more individualized.
+In Austria, the procedure is much more individualized.

-In the absence of a specific citizenship by investment law, Austria uses Article 10, Section 6 of its Citizenship Act to allow the government to reward foreigners contributing “extraordinary merit”.
+In the absence of specific citizenship by investment law, Austria uses Article 10, Section 6 of its Citizenship Act to allow the government to reward foreigners contributing “extraordinary merit.”

 In this case, such merit involves an investor putting their money directly into the Austrian economy to create jobs and drive taxable sales.
 That means an investment in an active business or businesses that generate real employment.
 Real estate investments, bank deposits, or government bond purchases don’t count.

-If you have several million Euros burning a hole in your pocket, are dying to obtain European citizenship, and can’t find a European ancestor in your family tree to get you citizenship for free, try Malta or Cyprus first.
-Their programs are codified in law, even if they are less prestigious than being Austrian.
+If you have several million euros burning a hole in your pocket, are dying to obtain European citizenship, and can’t find a European ancestor in your family tree to get your citizenship for free, try Malta first.